aangelos28/MRC-Hausdorff-Distance/README.md

 # MRC Hausdorff Distance
-A tool for computing the Hausdorff distance of two MRC files.
+A tool for quickly computing the Hausdorff distance of two MRC files.

 Implements the Earlybreak [1] and ZHD [2] algorithms.